Colonial Mutual: Overseas activities

 The company has operated representative offices in Beijing since 1994 and in Shanghai since 1995.
 In April 1998, Colonial became the first Australian insurer to be invited by the Government of the People’s Republic of China to apply for a licence to set up a life insurance business in Shanghai.
 A joint venture with China’s largest life insurer China Life was announced on 30 July 1999.
 The group was also active in investments in China.
 It has established a joint venture company – CMG Mahon Investments – a direct equity fund to invest directly into businesses in less developed regions of China.
-It also manages and part owns CMG CH China Investments Limited, a fund that invests exclusively in equities listed on the Shanghai and Shenzen stock exchanges.
+It also manages and part owns CMG CH China Investments Limited, a fund that invests exclusively in equities listed on the Shanghai and Shenzhen stock exchanges.